The SWEET project: probing sugar crystals for direct dark matter searches: Conclusions

 \section{Conclusions}

 The nature of dark matter remains one of the most intriguing open questions in contemporary particle physics.
-Although the standard WIMP scenario has been largely excluded by current experiments, it continues to motivate the development of a new generation of detectors sensitive to lighter WIMP models, which is the focus of the SWEET project.
+The detection of light dark matter, with masses below 1 GeV/c$^2$, requires developing detectors sensitive to very low momentum transfers.
+The use of targets with light nuclei, such as hydrogen, enhances sensitivity to the lowest masses of dark matter, which is the focus of the SWEET project.

-In this work, we investigate the potential of an organic material, a monocrystalline sugar (sucrose) crystal, as a cryogenic detector for dark matter searches in the sub-GeV/c\(^2\) mass range, which requires lighter target nuclei to maximize energy transfer in elastic scattering processes.

-To assess the feasibility of using sugar as a target material, a monocrystalline sucrose crystal was grown and instrumented with an NTD thermistor, and optically coupled to an SOS light detector.
-During the measurement campaign, thermal pulses were observed in the sugar detector, along with a significant number of coincidences between the heat and light channels, suggesting a scintillation response, a feature which is relevant for background rejection and event identification in similar cryogenic detectors \cite{kinast2023characterisation}.
-These results demonstrate that sugar can be operated as a cryogenic calorimeter, and may serve as a promising target material for direct dark matter detection.
+In this work, we investigate the potential of sugar, an organic material rich in hydrogen, as a cryogenic detector in the search for light dark matter.
+To assess the feasibility of using sugar as a target material, a monocrystalline sucrose crystal was grown, instrumented with an NTD thermistor and operated in the presence of a light detector.
+During the measurement campaign, thermal pulses were observed in the sugar crystal, along with a significant number of coincidences between the phonon and light channels.
+This suggests a scintillation response in sucrose, a feature which is relevant for background rejection and event identification in similar cryogenic detectors \cite{kinast2023characterisation}.
+These results demonstrate that sugar can be operated as a cryogenic calorimeter, and may serve as a promising target material in the direct search of light dark matter.

-In the future, larger crystals will be grown using higher-purity sugar for improved material quality.
-The detector will be updated by replacing the NTD sensor with a TES to enhance sensitivity and lower the energy threshold.
-An internal calibration source will also be introduced to enable precise energy spectrum reconstruction and further characterize the detector response.
+In the future, larger crystals will be grown using higher-purity sucrose for improved material quality.
+The detector will be updated by replacing the NTD sensor with a TES to enhance sensitivity.
+A calibration source will also be introduced to enable precise energy reconstruction and further characterize the detector response.
 An upgrade to the crystal growth facility is currently underway to support these developments.

 The SWEET project has opened a new avenue for the development of cryogenic detectors based on organic crystals, and highlights the potential of sugar-based materials to probe the low-mass dark matter parameter space.